Is Citrulline a good idea or not?

 How to take?

-Here lies the major problem in supplementing this amino acid in pre-workout products.
+Herein lies the big problem in supplementing this amino acid in pre-workout products.

 Most supplements use doses that are too low.